 Fortress Of Inca Presents: #WeWalkFar featuring Ashley Hargrove

-Those familiar with Fortress of Inca may recognize "One Walks Far."
+Those familiar with Fortress of Inca may recognize the phrase "One Walks Far."
 Starting today we are reaching out to the ladies of Fortress with #WeWalkFar to tell their story.
 Use this hashtag to share your experiences, get involved, and make a difference.

 Influencer: Ashley Hargrove

 1) Tell me about what inspires you to to kick ass every day.
 What goals and ambitions get you out of bed and keeps you moving forward even on the hardest of days?
 How do you shake the bad days and moments?

 Everyday I wake up I always think how lucky I am to have been able to pursue my dream and have made it a successful business.
 That right there gets me inspired every single day.
 I know without my hard work and dedication I wouldn't be where I am today and I wouldn't be able to have this amazing schedule, job, friends, etc. It's definitely not all easy breezy as most people probably see on social media, I'm working constantly, 24/7, but I am able to be my own boss which make it worth it!
 There are times, as a stylist, where I will be booked solid for weeks and months (which is ideal!) but there are also times where I would have 2 months off, with absolutely 0 income coming in.
 Those times were the toughest because I would be at home, bored, wondering when my next job would come.
 Or wondering why people weren't hiring me.
 Did they find someone better?
 Did I make someone mad?
 And it would kill me!
 I'm in charge of making my income which pushes me to work even harder.
 But I would look at those times as a much needed break to go on vacation, visit my family, relax, sleep in, spend time with my dog and husband.
 These vacant times were what influenced me to start a blog!
 If you're optimistic about the hard times, something good is bound to come of it.